xbps-src-tutorials/xbps-src-tutorials.github.io/src/mini-tutorials/how-to-fetch-git-submodules.md

 `gazou` has a single submodule in `third-party/QHotkey`.

 You should return to the root of the repository.
-You must click on the correct link:
+You must click on the correct link (or use your browser's "back" button):

 ![return](../images/git_submodules/return.png)